Resources: Academic and Research

 Pre-Graduate School Advising

 The Pre-Graduate Education Advising Program, under University Career Services in Hanes Hall (second floor), is a resource offered to students interested in pursuing graduate studies.
 The program advises undergraduate students considering a graduate degree in various disciplines (sciences, arts and humanities, social sciences, and professional arenas).
-These advisors can help clarify the differences between a doctorate and a master’s degree and the opportunities a terminal degree may offer.
+These advisors can help clarify the differences between a doctorate and a master’s degree and the opportunities these terminal degrees may offer.
 The program is primarily responsible for helping students considering graduate school understand what their next steps are in researching and applying to graduate programs, so that they can move forward independently and effectively.
 Students can schedule a pre-grad coaching appointment by visiting Handshake.

 Health Professions Advising